MTD Property Management & Sales logo

 What Does “Holdover Tenant” Mean?

-A holdover tenant is a renter who stays in a rental property without the landlord’s permission after their lease expires.
+A holdover tenant is a renter who stays in a rental property without the landlord’s permission after their lease or rental contract expires.
 In some cases, a holdover tenancy may be intentional.
-In others, it may occur due to a misunderstanding or miscommunication between the tenant and the landlord.

-While a holdover tenant may legally remain in the rental property after the lease expires and the landlord takes action to remove them, they are considered a “tenant at sufferance.”
-This means the tenant is only staying in the property because the landlord tolerates their presence.
-The landlord may choose to end the tenancy and evict the holdover tenant at any time.
+While a holdover tenant may legally remain in the rental property after the lease expires and the landlord takes action to remove them, they are considered a 'tenant at sufferance.'
+This means the holdover tenant is only staying in the property because the landlord tolerates their presence.

 The Hidden Dangers of Holdover Tenancy